 Simple, Modern, And Stuffed With Storage

-Really, though, if you want the smallest bathroom vanities possible while maximizing your storage space, you’ve got to opt for a modern design.
-Something simple like this Calantha Vanity from Vigo Industries is a perfect option.
-It’s a slim 20 inches with a wide sink basin but enough space to store a few essentials on the counter.
-The curved double doors are the real star, though, deepening and slightly widening the interior space to invisibly maximize the interior storage without significantly increasing the footprint.
+If you want the smallest bathroom vanity possible while maximizing your storage space, you should opt for a modern design.
+Something simple like this Sydney Vanity is a perfect option.
+It’s a slim 18″ with a wide sink basin but just enough space to store essentials on the counter.
+The waist-height cabinet offers plenty of storage space, and doubles down on it with a single drawer at the bottom.
+You don’t often find this feature on vanities this small, but it helps ensure your whole cabinet is usable.

 Just because a vanity is small doesn’t mean it has to be plain.
-Just adding a little curve to the legs, a flourish to the shape, or even just a touch of texture to the surface of the wood can make a very simple, compact modern vanity much more visually interesting.
-The simple slat-style lines etched on the door of this Elise cabinet from RonBow make what is otherwise a rather simple, boxy design much more visually appealing.
-The petite feet elevate the vanity slightly, making it feel a tad less boxy and more open without sacrificing too much of the interior storage.
-The drawer on the bottom adds extra convenient storage, and the cabinet has a shelf in the middle, which is an absolute must-have for any vanity, especially ones in this size range, as it makes much better use of the space.
+Adding a little curve to the legs, a flourish to the shape, or even just a touch of texture or patterning to the surface of the wood can make a very simple, compact modern vanity much more visually interesting.
+The coffee oak finish and gold frame and hardware on this Columbia Vanity makes what is otherwise a rather boxy design much more appealing.
+The legs add a little extra storage, too!

 Finally, simple is as simple does.
-This trim, 16 inch Aristo vanity is about as lean as they come, but has everything you need out of a vanity in a simple, squared package – a simple, deep, easy to reach cabinet, a small open shelf, and a sink that’s subtly but stylishly raised just slightly above the surface of the counter to give the vanity a little personality.
+This trim, 16 inch Allier vanity is about as lean as they come, but has everything you need in a simple, squared package.
+It has an easy to reach cabinet, a roomy drawer, and a sink that’s subtly but stylishly raised above the surface of the counter to give the vanity a little personality.

 Shop all Small Bathroom Vanities: